Luoyadan/Export_Openreview_to_ACM_XML/README.md

-## How to Use the Python Code
+## How to Use the Python Script

-Ensure you have a PC role in the OpenReview system to fetch the data.
+Ensure you have a **PC role** in the OpenReview system to fetch the data.

 ### Prerequisites